paycenonoli/dev-to-prod-promotion/README.md

   }
 }

-Remote state provides centralized, durable state storage for infrastructure management.

-18. Why the Backend Bucket Is Bootstrapped Separately
+🥚 Why the S3 Backend Was Bootstrapped Separately

-There is a chicken-and-egg problem:
+Terraform needs the S3 bucket in order to store remote state.

+Therefore:

 Terraform needs S3
        ↓
 S3 stores Terraform state
        ↓
-The S3 bucket must exist first
+Bucket must exist first

-A small bootstrap Terraform configuration created the state bucket before the normal remote backend was used.
+A small bootstrap Terraform configuration created the bucket before the normal remote backend was used.

 The bucket was configured with:

-versioning

-AES256 server-side encryption

-public-access blocking

-19. Terraform IAM Troubleshooting Incident

-The bootstrap initially failed because the EC2 IAM role did not have every S3 permission Terraform required.

-The important lesson:

-Terraform may call several AWS APIs to manage one resource, so an IAM policy can appear broadly correct while still missing a required API action.

-Troubleshooting flow:

-Terraform error
-     ↓
-Identify denied AWS API action
-     ↓
-Update IAM policy
-     ↓
-terraform plan
-     ↓
-Review
-     ↓
-terraform apply

-The preferred approach is to add the specific missing permission rather than immediately granting broad administrator access.

-20. Terraform Taint Incident

-During the S3 bootstrap, the bucket was created but a later operation failed.
-Terraform marked the bucket as tainted.

-A subsequent plan proposed:

--/+ destroy and recreate

-That plan was not applied.

-Instead:

-terraform untaint aws_s3_bucket.terraform_state

-Then:

-terraform plan

-was reviewed again.

-The final safe plan avoided destroying the existing bucket.

-Operational lesson:

-Always inspect Terraform plans, especially destroy/replacement actions, before applying them.

-This is particularly important for:

-S3 buckets

-databases

-production networking

-persistent storage

-IAM resources

-21. Production-Style Incident: Empty Staging Values

-During Staging promotion, Argo CD initially showed:

-STAGING
-Degraded

-The frontend was healthy, but:
+S3 versioning

+AES256 encryption

+Public access blocking

+🛠️ Real Troubleshooting Incidents

+These incidents are part of the value of this project.

+1. ECR Immutable Tag Failure

+Symptom

+The image tag '1.1.0' already exists and cannot be overwritten because the tag is immutable.

+Root cause

+ECR was correctly preventing an existing artifact tag from being overwritten.

+Fix

+Changed Jenkins to use Git SHA tags:

+07eda39

+Lesson

+Never design a CI/CD pipeline around overwriting immutable production artifacts.

+2. K3s Could Not Use Local Docker Image

+Root cause

+Docker Engine and K3s/containerd maintain separate image stores.

+Fix

+Move to registry-based deployment using ECR.

+Lesson

+Container images exist inside a runtime’s image store or registry;
+Docker Engine and Kubernetes’ container runtime are not automatically the same image store.

+3. ECR Authentication Expired

+Symptom

+403 Forbidden
+denied: Your authorization token has expired.

+Root cause

+The ECR authorization token used by the Kubernetes registry secret had expired.

+Fix

+Refresh the registry secret.

+Production improvement

+Use automatic credential management rather than manually refreshed tokens.

+4. Staging Backend ImagePullBackOff

+Symptom

+frontend          → Running
 product-service   → ImagePullBackOff
 order-service     → ImagePullBackOff

-The root cause was configuration, not Kubernetes.
+Root cause

-The staging values files for the backend services were empty.
+The staging product-values.yaml and order-values.yaml files were empty.

-Because the environment-specific values were missing, Helm fell back to chart defaults:

-product-service
-order-service

-instead of the ECR repositories.
+Helm therefore fell back to chart defaults instead of the intended ECR repositories.

-The fix was made through Git:

-Fix values
+Fix

-   ↓
+Configured:

+image:
+  repository: <ECR repository>
+  tag: "07eda39"

+imagePullSecrets:
+  - name: ecr-registry-secret

+Then:

 Commit
   ↓
-Pull Request
+PR
   ↓
 Merge
   ↓
-Argo CD reconciliation
+Argo CD
   ↓
 Staging Healthy

+Lesson

-This incident demonstrates why configuration is part of the application delivery system and why GitOps makes configuration changes auditable.
+Configuration is part of the deployment artifact.
+GitOps makes configuration changes visible, reviewable and auditable.

-22. Final Production Promotion

-The same immutable artifact progressed through every environment:

-07eda39
-   │
-   ├── DEV       ✅ Healthy
-   │
-   ├── STAGING   ✅ Healthy
-   │
-   └── PROD      ✅ Healthy

-The Production GitOps PR was:

-promote 07eda39 to production

-After merge, Argo CD reported:

-APP HEALTH:  Healthy
-SYNC STATUS: Synced to main

-The Production environment contained:

-frontend
-product-service
-order-service

-with the frontend configured for three replicas.

-23. Why GitOps Instead of Jenkins kubectl apply?

-Traditional deployment:

-Jenkins
+5. Terraform IAM AccessDenied

+Root cause

+The EC2 IAM role did not initially have every S3 API permission Terraform required.

+Troubleshooting approach

+Terraform error
       ↓
-kubectl apply
+Identify denied AWS API
       ↓
-Kubernetes

-GitOps deployment:

-Jenkins
+Add specific permission
       ↓
-GitOps PR
+terraform plan
       ↓
-Merge
+Review
       ↓
-Argo CD
-   ↓
-Kubernetes

-GitOps benefits:

-audit trail

-pull-request approval

-Git-based rollback

-drift detection

-reconciliation

-clear separation of CI and CD

-reduced direct cluster access for Jenkins

-24. Why Jenkins Does Not Deploy Directly

-The responsibilities are intentionally separated:

-Jenkins
-  = Build / Test / Package / Publish

-Argo CD
-  = Deploy / Reconcile / Self-heal

-Jenkins creates and publishes the artifact and proposes a GitOps change.

-Argo CD observes the GitOps repository and makes Kubernetes match the approved desired state.

-This reduces the amount of Kubernetes access required by Jenkins.
+terraform apply

+Lesson

+Prefer least privilege and troubleshoot the exact AWS API action instead of immediately granting AdministratorAccess.

+6. Terraform Tainted Resource

+Symptom

+Terraform proposed:

+-/+ destroy and recreate

+for the existing S3 bucket.

+Action

+The destructive plan was not applied.

+The resource was safely untainted:

+terraform untaint aws_s3_bucket.terraform_state

+Then the plan was reviewed again.

+Lesson

+Always investigate Terraform destroy/replacement actions before applying a plan.

-25. Rollback Strategy
+↩️ Rollback Strategy

+Helm

-Helm provides release history:
+Inspect release history:

 helm history frontend -n microservices-dev

-A rollback moves the release back to a known-good revision.
+Helm can roll back to a known-good release revision.

+GitOps

-In a GitOps environment, another preferred rollback mechanism is to revert the GitOps change:
+For GitOps deployments, a preferred rollback approach is often:

-Bad GitOps commit
+Bad GitOps Commit
        ↓
-Git revert
+Git Revert
        ↓
 Argo CD
        ↓
-Known-good Kubernetes state
+Known-Good Kubernetes State

-The key idea is to make rollback reproducible and auditable.

-26. Verification and Testing
+This preserves an auditable change history.

+🧪 Testing and Verification

-Three levels of testing were used.
+The project used three levels of validation.

-External routing
+1. External routing

 curl http://localhost/